Coronavirus help and support for your business

 Crowdfunder is offering 100% free crowd-funding throughout the crisis (i.e. you won’t pay any fees).

-The Government has announced £750m of funding for charities.
+The Government has pledged £750m of funding for charities.

-Social Enterprise UK are also posting daily resources to inform the social enterprise community about available support.
+Social Enterprise UK are posting resources to inform the social enterprise community about available support.

-Social Investment Scotland has outlined the ways the organisation will support social enterprises and communities during this uncertain period: see update
+Social Investment Scotland has shared a hub of support for social enterprises and communities during this uncertain period.

 Association of Charitable Foundations (ACF) have published information about foundations responses, funding options and other useful resources.